Welcome to "The Pipeline" — a new weekly column from HubSpot, featuring actionable advice and insight from real sales leaders.

 7. Trying to Reinvent the Sales Wheel

-HubSpot Principal Channel Account Manager Coman Doyle suggests sales reps try to keep things simple in 2021.
+HubSpot Mid-Market Sales Manager Coman Doyle suggests sales reps try to keep things simple.
 He says, "Don’t try to complicate things too much.
 Just because there is an economic, cultural, or social shift does not mean that you try and reinvent the sales wheel.

 "You still have a product, service, or solution that helps companies overcome a challenge.
 The most successful sales organizations around the world stick to a basic sales process that is easy to install, learn, scale, and track."